 It has been so dry, even the Carex barbarae does not look good.
 There have been three native grass species colonizing this stand of brome: Stipa pulchra, Elymus glaucus, and Deschampsia caespitosa, which I believe to be a successional phenomenon.
 All of them made it.
 All I did was mow it, once, and weed it.
 There was no amendment and no irrigation.
 There is some shade in the background.
 There is no runoff feeding it because of the road above it.
 So, is it just the bromes that are so miraculous?
 Nope.

 These are the needle grasses on the hilltop the same day.
-You will note that the bunches are greener to the left of the flag.
-That is where I amended with a but a skin of charcoal and trace minerals.
+This is a south-facing slope with no soil amendments at all.
 It can get better, MUCH better.
 Just give me time, and rain.